 In June 2020, FEMA announced a new prerequisite for CRS communities to obtain or maintain Class 8 and better.
 FAQs on the prerequisites are on the CRS Resources page (click Manual).
 CRS communities must adopt and enforce at least one-foot of freeboard for all new residential buildings and substantial improvement and repair of substantially damaged residential buildings.
 The requirement applies to manufactured homes, dwellings, multi-family buildings, machinery and equipment, and attached garages and enclosures.

 - Manufactured homes.
 Local floodplain management ordinances govern the placement and installation of manufactured homes.
-Most manufactured homes (and equipment) installed in flood hazard areas must be elevated to the same elevations specified in the FBC, Residential (which means at or above BFE plus freeboard).
+The NFIP requires most manufactured homes (and equipment) installed in flood hazard areas to be elevated to the same elevations specified in the FBC, Residential (which means at or above BFE plus freeboard).
 Most Florida communities adopted a provision that allows replacement manufactured homes in existing manufactured home parks and subdivisions (sometimes called “pre-FIRM”) to be installed on foundations that are at least 36 inches above grade.
 Many of Florida’s CRS communities already meet the CRS Class 8 prerequisite for all manufactured homes to be elevated to at least BFE plus one foot.
 Many other CRS communities MUST remove the “36-inch option” to satisfy the Class 8 prerequisite and achieve or maintain a rating of Class 8 or higher.
-Download the SFMO guidance and instructions to prepare draft ordinances to Remove 36-Inch Option or to specify that manufactured homes are Not Permitted.
+Download the SFMO guidance and instructions to prepare draft ordinances to Remove 36-Inch Option (revised 5/24/21) or to specify that manufactured homes are Not Permitted.
 The SFMO must review drafts at least 30 days before first reading (see instructions).

 - Dwellings.
 Effective with the 6th Edition Florida Building Code, Residential volume, all Florida communities require at least one foot of freeboard for one- and two-family dwellings.
 See R322.2.1 (Zone A/AE other than Coastal A Zones) and R322.3.2 (Zone VE and Coastal A Zone).
 CRS communities do NOT need to do anything to satisfy this part of the Class 8 prerequisite.
 Excerpts of the flood provisions of the FBC, Residential (look under Florida Building Code Resources).